Achronite/node-red-contrib-energenie-ener314rt/README.md

 * **Purple** for monitoring and controlling **'Control & Monitor'** FSK/OpenThings devices
 * **Green** for sending any OOK or FSK raw byte array (Advanced node)

-Within the 4 types there are currently 10 nodes available to use:
+Within the 4 types there are these nodes available to use:

 | Node | Created For |
 |---|---|